 Fundraising and events

 Whether you’re interested in shaking a bucket for a couple of hours, cheering on our marathon runners, or can be an extra set of hands to help with event set up on the day, there are plenty of ways to get involved in our fundraising events.
-Email Christina or call her on 0800 120 254 to find out what current opportunities we have.
+Email our events team or call them on 0800 120 254 to find out what current opportunities we have.
 We’d love to hear from you!

 Guest Speaker Team